pmean/build-website/text/07/NotBlackAndWhilte.md

 about our knowledge of anything, but what I really mean is that it rests on a shakier foundation than other areas where randomization is easy.

-So rather than a list of \"mistakes\" I would much prefer a list of
-\"factors that dilute the credibility of a research study\".
-I like the word \"dilute\" because when you are dealing with a research area like breastfeeding where there is a lot of replication, a strong association, a plausible mechanism, etc., that can easily overcome the dilution of credibility that occurs when a study is not randomized, for example, or not blinded.
+So rather than a list of "mistakes" I would much prefer a list of "factors that dilute the credibility of a research study".
+I like the word "dilute" because when you are dealing with a research area like breastfeeding where there is a lot of replication, a strong association, a plausible mechanism, etc., that can easily overcome the dilution of credibility that occurs when a study is not randomized, for example, or not blinded.

 Now everyone falls into the black and white trap (including me).
-It is just so tempting to say \"this is a bad study because the authors did not use blinding\" or \"this is a good study because the authors collected a large sample.\" If there is any message I could get across is that studies are not good or bad, but rather they vary in their degree of persuasiveness.
+It is just so tempting to say "this is a bad study because the authors did not use blinding" or "this is a good study because the authors collected a large sample."
+If there is any message I could get across is that studies are not good or bad, but rather they vary in their degree of persuasiveness.
 Perhaps an adaptation of the famous George Box quote is called for here: All research studies are flawed, but some are